KushalDevraj/netflix_sql_project/README.md

 ## Objectives

-- **Analyze the distribution of content types**
+- Analyze the distribution of content types (movies vs TV shows).
-  Understand the ratio of Movies vs TV Shows on Netflix.

-- **Identify the most common ratings for each content type**
-  Determine the most frequently assigned ratings for both Movies and TV Shows.
+- Identify the most common ratings for movies and TV shows.

-- **List and analyze content based on**:
+- List and analyze content based on release years, countries, and durations.
-  - **Release Years** – Examine content trends over time.
-  - **Countries** – Identify top content-producing countries.
-  - **Durations** – Analyze movie lengths and number of TV show seasons.

-- **Explore and categorize content based on specific criteria and keywords**
+- Explore and categorize content based on specific criteria and keywords.
-  Use keywords (e.g., *"kill"*, *"violence"*) to classify content as *Good* or *Bad* for content insights and moderation.